 Like all tests, the throat and nose swab test is not perfect, so both "false positives" (the test result is positive but you don't have the infection) and "false negatives" (the test result is negative but you do have the infection) are possible.
-However, the swab test we are using has a false-positive rate of under 0.005%, meaning that only around 1 in 20,000 positives will be wrong.
+However, the swab test we are using has a false-positive rate of under 0.005%, meaning that fewer than 1 in 20,000 people who don't have the infection will wrongly get a positive test result.
+The chance that any individual positive result is right depends on other things that affect the chance that you really have COVID-19 (such as how many other people are infected at the time, whether you have any symptoms and whether you know you have been in contact with someone else with COVID-19, even if you don't know it).
+But the very low false positive rate means that if you get a positive test result it is extremely likely that you were infected with COVID-19 when we collected the swab.
 Whatever the results, it is also essential to keep following government guidance.